stesta/stesta.github.io/_posts/2017-07-03-web-application-primer-in-haskell-programming-language.markdown

 thumbnail: /assets/images/blog/thumbnails/haskell.png
 ---

 In this series, we're going to work our way through the development stack bottom-up.
-So to kick off our Haskell web application primer we're going to start with Haskell and core Game of Life code.
+So to kick off our Haskell web application primer we're going to start with Haskell and core Game of Life code.<!--more-->

 - Heroku
   - Docker